raysan5/rpng/README.md

 **rpng is a simple and easy-to-use library to manage png chunks.**

-rpng is provided as a self-contained portable single-file header-only library with no external dependencies.
+`rpng` is provided as a self-contained portable single-file header-only library with no external dependencies.
 Its only dependency, the standard C library, can also be replaced with a custom implementation if required.

-rpng implements internally the DEFLATE algorythm to allow reading and writing PNG images when required.
+`rpng` implements internally the `DEFLATE` algorythm to allow reading and writing PNG images when required.

 <br>
 <br>

 ## features

- - Load and save png file from raw pixel data
+ - Load and save png files
  - Count/read/write/remove png chunks
  - Operates on file or memory-buffer
  - Chunks data abstraction (`png_chunk` type)
  - Minimal `libc` usage and `RPNG_NO_STDIO` supported

-## rpng basic file API
+## basic fucntions
 ```c
 // Create a PNG file from image data (IHDR, IDAT, IEND)
 void rpng_create_image(const char *filename, const char *data, int width, int height, int color_channels, int bit_depth);